 For many years, t-mac has been a part of the Topcoder family.
 From running the algorithm and marathon competitions to being an integral part of the Topcoder Open, t-mac is essential to making Topcoder tick!

-Hi t-mac!
-Everyone knows you around as Tim, but now you’re Erinn.
+Everyone has known you for a while, but you’re now known as Erinn.
 Would you like to say a couple of words about this?

 I keep hearing about how we need more women in tech, so I’m doing my part. ☺